wkorando/go-serverless-with-java/STEP2.md

 	```

 	`--result` means just show the results.
 Omit that, and see what you get back :)
-This also adds the `--blocking` flag, discussed below.
+This also adds the `--blocking` flag, discussed in the next section.

 <p  align="center">
 	<font size="4">